kerusan/vapor-serverapplications/README.md

 This is some applications written in Swift / Vapor and will make up a generalized environment for a micro services system.

-Right now there is a dummy Site generator application, a datafetching Backend application and a Session application.
-Later there will be more services added, a Password quality application, an autorization/login Application, a Geo coding application and probably several more.
+Right now there is a dummy Site generator application, a REST based datafetching Backend application and a Session application.
+Later there will be more services added, like a Password quality application, an autorization/login Application, a Geo coding application and probably several more.

 The Site process is a HTML generator that uses the Backend Application API for data retrieval.